cnr-isti-vclab/TagLab/README.md

 #### Step 3: Run
 Open a python prompt and just start `TagLab.py`, the tool will start and you can try to open the sample that you can find in the `projects` folder.

-### New features

-- Faster EditBorder tool.
-- Improved refinement operation.
-- Management of depth information.
-- Multi-temporal tracking of colonies.
-- Support for GeoTiff added.
-- Export shapefile.
-- Export dataset and train your network.